-The areas of organic and mineral soils have to be reported separately under forest land, cropland, and grassland.
+The areas of organic and mineral soils have to be reported separately.
 Two types of organic soils are recognised; peat soils and peaty soils ('moerige gronden' in Dutch).
-For peat soils, the most recent data available is a peat map (De Vries 2004) that only indicates presence and absence of peat.
-For the mineral soils and the peaty soils an older soil map of the Netherlands (De Vries et al. 2003) is used.
+For peat soils, the most recent data available is a peat map (de Vries 2004) that only indicates presence and absence of peat.
+For the mineral soils and the peaty soils an older soil map of the Netherlands (de Vries et al. 2003) is used.
 For reporting both maps were combined, with the peat map being leading for peat soils and the soil map for peaty and mineral soils.
 Peat and peaty soils have their specific emission factor, but emissions are eventually lumped into one category of organic soils.
 Organic and mineral soil area for Forest land, Cropland, Grassland, and other land uses is presented in Table 3.9.
 This shows that 21% of the Grasslands, 10% of the Croplands, 6% of Forests and 5% of the other land uses are on organic soils, with a 11% total area on organic soils.
 More information about the emission from organic soils can be found in Chapter 11.

-Table 3.9 Land use on organic and mineral soils in 1990, 2004, 2009 and 2013
+Land use on organic and mineral soils in 1990, 2004, 2009 and 2013